Weak Identification with Bounds in a Class of Minimum Distance Models: Estimation Limit Theory

 \end{enumerate} \end{assumption}

-Assumption 3 is sufficient for consistent estimation of the reduced form parameters, including $\pi$.
-However, a stronger consistency result is desired---one that guarantees concentration of the support of the distribution of $\hat{\beta}_n$ on the identified set.
+Assumption \ref{AssumptionRFI} is sufficient for consistent estimation of the reduced form parameters, including $\pi$.
+However, when the parameter space is not a product space, we also need to show that the support of the distribution of $\hat{\beta}_n$ concentrates on the identified set.
 For this purpose, the next assumption places a restriction on the shape of the parameter space.
 For any $\Pi\subseteq \R^{d_\pi}$, let